-- Quiet Phase.
-This is the stage in which you make appeals to major donors, corporations, and government agencies.
-During the quiet phase, many capital campaigns receive 50 to 70% of their overall goal.
+- Quiet Phase: This is the stage in which you make appeals to major donors, corporations, and government agencies.
+During the quiet phases, many campaigns aim to pull in 50-70% of their overall goal.

-- Public Phase.
-After a kickoff ceremony, the capital campaign is made open to the public.
+- Public Phase: After a kick-off event, the capital campaign is made open to the public.
 At this point, donors can contribute whatever they want, whenever they want.

-You can fill in the details of these two phases with the particulars as they relate to your specific capital campaign.
+You can fill in the details of these two phases with the particulars as they relate to your specific capital campaigns.

-Once you’ve established a budget, created a financial goal, and determined your deadline, you can start preparing your support documents.
-These documents will help convey the professionalism and and seriousness of your capital campaign, encouraging supporters to donate.
+At this point in the process of starting a capital campaign, prepare your support documents.
+These documents will help convey the professionalism and seriousness of your capital campaign, encouraging supporters to donate.

 Support documents can include: